10-5-pursuit/lab-github/questions.md

 4. **What is the significance of the 'README.md' file in a GitHub repository?**

    \`\`\`
+   The file provides orientation for engineers browsing your code, especially first-time users.
    \`\`\`

 5. **How does GitHub's 'forking' feature work, and what is its primary purpose?**